fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/README.md

 # Documentation

-The git repository contains grouped by Case study all relevante details.
+The "doc"-folder in the git repository is grouped by case studies and shows all relevant details.

 ```bash
 .